 Child abuse charges carry the risk of serious criminal penalties and can jeopardize your parental rights.
 If you have been charged with violence against a minor, you should speak with an attorney as soon as possible to discuss your defense options.
 Our West Palm Beach child abuse lawyers could evaluate the prosecutor’s case against you, answer any questions you may have and help you minimize the likelihood of a conviction.
 If you or a loved one is facing domestic charges involving a minor, contact a distinguished domestic violence attorney about your case.

 Child abuse offenses are defined in Section 827.03 of the Florida Statues.
 Florida law distinguishes between the crime of child abuse, which requires some kind of deliberate and culpable act, and neglect of a child, which involves a failure to act on the part of a caregiver.
 A child is considered any person under the age of 18.

 Our West Palm Beach lawyers have seen two distinct child abuse offenses.
 These are simple and aggravated child abuse.
 Unlike the offense of child neglect, there is no requirement that violence against a minor is committed by a caregiver.
 Under Section 39.205, it is also a crime for a person to knowingly and willfully fail to report known or suspected abuse or neglect to the Florida Abuse Hotline when they are required to do so by law.

 The crime of simple child abuse occurs when someone:

 Simple child abuse is classified as a third-degree felony, punishable by a maximum of five years in prison and up to $5,000 in fines.
 Section 827.03(1)(d) defines a mental injury as harm to the intellectual or psychological capacity of a child as evidenced by a discernible and substantial impairment in the ability of the child to function within the normal range of performance and behavior as supported by expert testimony.
 A lawyer in West Palm Beach could help someone fight simple child abuse charges.

-A person commits aggravated child abuse if someone:
+A person engages in aggravated child abuse if they: